Concave majorant of stochastic processes and Burgers turbulence

+\textbf{Abstract} The asymptotic solution of the inviscid Burgers equations with initial potential $\psi$ is closely related to the convex hull of the graph of $\psi$.

-In this paper, we study the convex hull of the graph of a stochastic process, and more precisely its extremal points.
+In this paper, we study this convex hull, and more precisely its extremal points, if $\psi$ is a stochastic process.
 The times where those extremal points are reached, called extremal times, form a negligible set for L\'evy processes, their integrated processes, and It\^o processes.
 We examine more closely the case of a L\'evy process with bounded variation.
-Its extremal superior points are almost surely countable, with accumulation only around the extremal values.
+Its extremal points are almost surely countable, with accumulation only around the extremal values.
+These results are derived from the general study of the extremal times of $\psi+f$, where $\psi$ is a L\'evy process and $f$ a smooth deterministic drift.

-If a smooth drift $f$ is added to the process, the extremal points are characterised by an equality between the derivative of the concave majorant and that of the drift, $f'$, generalising the no drift case result.

-These results are related to the study of a fluid ruled by Burgers equation in vanishing viscosity. \textbf{Keywords}: L\'evy processes, bounded variation, concave majorant, extremal points, convex hull, Burgers equation.\\
+These results allow us to show that, for an inviscid Burgers turbulence with a compactly supported initial potential $\psi$, the only point capable of being Lagrangian regular is the time $T$ where $\psi$ reaches its maximum, and that is indeed a regular point iff $0$ is regular for both half-lines.
+As a consequence, if the turbulence occurs on a non-compact interval, there are a.s. no Lagrangian regular points.